Stratejia/nextjs-graphql-example/docs/style-guide/typescript.md

 [`import/exports-last`](https://github.com/import-js/eslint-plugin-import/blob/main/docs/rules/exports-last.md)

 We should read script files (including JS/TS) as functions, with params (imports) and returned values (exports).
-This means files should always before with imports and end with exports.
+This means files should always start with imports and end with exports.

 Separate declarations from exports.